Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Introduction

-Surprisingly little attention has been paid to a systematic statistical bias in the FCIQMC estimators that persists even for walker numbers above the annihilation plateau \cite{Vigor2015}.
+Surprisingly little attention has been paid to a systematic statistical bias in the FCIQMC estimators that persists even for walker numbers above the annihilation plateau (or for FCIQMC with stoquastic matrices) \cite{Vigor2015}.
 This bias is known as the population control bias and is common to all known projection Monte Carlo methods that use population control \cite{Cerf1995}.
 In FCIQMC the population is controlled by adjusting a scalar quantity known as the shift periodically during the simulation.
 After an initial equilibration period, the mean of the shift becomes an estimator for the exact ground state energy.
 During a long history of study \cite{Kalos1969,Hetherington1984,Umrigar1993,Cerf1995,Boninsegni2012}, it was concluded by several authors \cite{Hetherington1984,Umrigar1993,Cerf1995} that the population control bias in the eigenvector and in projected and growth estimators scales with $N_\mathrm{w}^{-1}$, where $N_\mathrm{w}$ is the number of walkers used in the calculation.
 A related result bounds the population control bias proportional to $1/m$, where $m$ is the number of sampled configurations (or non-zero coefficients of the stochastic representation of the ground state vector) at any one time \cite{Lim2015}.

 Remarkably, there is numerical evidence contrary to the seeming consensus in the literature regarding the $N_\mathrm{w}^{-1}$ scaling.
-For diffusion Monte Carlo, power law decay of the bias with significantly slower decay exponents was reported in Ref.~\cite{Boninsegni2012}.
+For diffusion Monte Carlo, power law decay of the bias with significantly slower decay exponents was reported in Refs.~\cite{Boninsegni2012,Inack2018}.
 In this paper we report evidence for non-universal scaling of the population control bias with power law exponents as weak as $\approx-0.4$ in FCIQMC data for Bose Hubbard chains with repulsive interactions.
-We further find a quadratic scaling of the population control bias with the size of the physical system.
+We further find a quadratic scaling of the population control bias in the total energy with the size of the physical system when two-particle interactions are strong.
 This is bad news for FCIQMC calculations on larger stoquastic Hamiltonians, where the population control bias becomes increasingly difficult to mitigate and poses a major challenge.
+Along similar lines, Ref.\ \cite{Inack2018} concluded that the numerical resources needed to retain a constant population control bias in diffusion Monte Carlo simulations of spin chains scale exponentially with system size.